U.S. Labor Department rescinds Obama-era rule on 'joint employment'

 The department in a statement said it had withdrawn a 2016 interpretation of the federal Fair Labor Standards Act (FLSA) that expanded the circumstances under which a business could be held liable for wage-law violations by staffing agencies, contractors, and franchisees.

-Previously, companies were considered joint employers when they hired and fired workers and set wages.
+The move restores a previous standard under which companies are joint employers only when they have a role in hiring, firing, and setting wages.
 The Obama administration said a worker's level of "economic dependence" on a company should also be considered.

 The expanded definition of joint employment had rankled the business community, which said it threatened the franchise business model and would draw companies into lawsuits when they were not responsible for setting working conditions.